JeNeSuisPasDave/Selenium-and-TLS/certs/README.md

 ### Update the config file

 Edit the `ca_2017_openssl.cnf` file.
 If the current year isn't 2017, then change the file name as well.
-You'll probably want to change these lines (listed in order, but they are not continguous):
+You'll probably want to change these lines (listed in order, but they are not contiguous):

 * dir = ./root_ca_2017        # Where everything is kept
 * countryName_default = US